A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Circuits

-Assume that we have a fermionic Hamiltonian as in Eq.~\eqref{eq:hamiltonian} with $s$ spatial orbitals, and a collection of graphs $G(V,E)$, with vertices $V$ corresponding to sets of uniquely assigned orbitals and a set of non-overlapping edges.
-We can then construct a quantum circuit from that graph as
+Assume that we have a fermionic Hamiltonian as in Eq.~\eqref{eq:hamiltonian} with $N_O$ spatial orbitals, and a collection of graphs, with vertices $V$ corresponding to sets of uniquely assigned spatial orbitals and a set of non-overlapping (no shared vertices) edges $E$.
+We can then construct a quantum circuit from {a graph $G$ with edges $E$} as

-where the individual circuits $U_e$ prepare a two-electron wavefunction on the qubits corresponding to the edge.
-The total wavefunction is then a $2|E|$-electron wavefunction and corresponds to a separable pair approximation~\cite{kottmann2022optimized} (see Heuristic~1 in \cite{kottmann2022molecular} for more details).
-The circuits $U_e$ for the simplest non-trivial case: one orbital assigned to each vertex (corresponding to two spin-orbitals or qubits) are illustrated in Fig.~\ref{fig:graph_basis_construction} and consist of two parts
+where the individual circuits $U_e(\boldsymbol{\theta}_e)$ prepare a two-electron wavefunction on the qubits corresponding to the edge.
+The total wavefunction is then a $2|E|$-electron wavefunction and corresponds to a separable pair approximation (SPA)~\cite{kottmann2022optimized} (see Heuristic~1 and the appendix~G in Ref.~\citenum{kottmann2022molecular} for more details {and a comment on odd-electron numbers}).
+The circuits $U_e$ for the simplest non-trivial {case, namely,} one orbital assigned to each vertex (corresponding to two spin-orbitals or qubits) are illustrated in Fig.~\ref{fig:graph_basis_construction} and consist of two parametrized parts ($\boldsymbol{\theta}_e = \left\{\theta, \varphi\right\}$)